The Care Act 2014 puts a statutory duty on Local Authorities to protect adults merely at risk of abuse or neglect.

 And this agreement should also set out in what circumstances, information will be shared without agreement .

-Which will make it difficult for a person or organisation not to disclose information.
+Therefore making it impossible for a person or organisation not to disclose information.

 The Act ignores legitimate excuses for non disclosure, such as confidentiality or non-disclosure